PTA Business Leads and Recruiting Tips

 3. Start with an invitation.
 If you’re looking to add new recruits to your direct sales business, don’t start with selling the opportunity.
 Instead, invite them to an upcoming party so that they can feel and experience the excitement and momentum of an actual direct sales party.
 When you’re just starting out in any business, things can be intimidating.
 Let your prospects’ first experience with direct sales be one of fun and enthusiasm.
 Don’t overwhelm them.
 Get them excited and hungry for information and opportunity.

 4. Make it easy to stay in touch.
 Make sure that you share business cards, social networking profile information, websites and any other information that makes it easy to reach you whenever and however works best for your potential prospect.
 Commit yourself to sharing your business and opportunity with 2 or 3 people at every event you attend and obtain email addresses or phone numbers so that you can easily follow up and motivate them to take action.

 When you make it a point to always share for 10 seconds or less and end with a question, your PTA time will become business leads.
 Learn more about the 10 second rule and grow your direct sales business at any event!

-About the Author: Deb Bixler is the 2011 DSWA Speaker Of The Year and the DSWA party plan and search engine optimization adviser.
-Visit her website the CashFlowShow: The largest FREE Direct Sales Party Training center on the web or check out Deb Bixler On Google+ 717-751-2793
+About the Author: Deb Bixler is the 2011 DSWA Speaker Of The Year and the DSWA party plan adviser.
+Visit her website the party plan training center for real action steps to grow your business: www.CreateACashFlowShow.com or follow Deb Bixler On Google+ 717-751-2793

 Please Note: The MyDSWA content is copyrighted material.
 You may share it on the web by creating an excerpt and linking back to the page using an active hyperlink.
 Please do not republish any content in its entirety on the web.
 You may however, publish any article you find on this site in print offline provided you credit the article to the author and the DSWA and include the website reference. http://www.MyDSWA.org